camunda/camunda-bpm-examples/process-engine-plugin/custom-history-level/README.md

 If you are impatient, just have a look at the unit tests [CustomVariableHistoryLevelTest][4] and [PerProcessVariableHistoryLevelTest][5].

-In [CustomVariableHistoryLevelTest][4], it is demonstrated that only the correct variables are saved to history.
-In [PerProcessVariableHistoryLevelTest][5], several processes are deployed with different camunda properties set to configure the history level for this process definition.
+[CustomVariableHistoryLevelTest][4] demonstrates that only the correct variables are saved to history.
+In [PerProcessVariableHistoryLevelTest][5], several processes are deployed with different camunda properties to configure the history level for this process definition.
 There is also a test where a modified process definition is redeployed to change the history level of new process instances.